lequoc1375/Shared-Data/README.md

-# Shared-Data scalable and distribution
+# Shared-Data scalable and distribution and DIP